 Weather-reactive installations adapt in real-time to changes in temperature, humidity, or pressure, creating a responsive, nature-inspired display.
 By using an Arduino board and various sensors, these installations allow the environment to influence the art, producing unique and constantly evolving visuals.

-To start building, visit my art installation environmental control page for setup details.
+To start building, visit my climate environmental control page for setup details.

 Plant-monitoring displays allow viewers to observe the subtle needs of plants through visual or digital representations.
 With sensors tracking soil moisture, light, and temperature, data flows through Arduino into a display—such as LEDs, screens, or even moving elements—that interprets the plant’s environment artistically.